2020 PUSH Gala

 650 15TH ST., DENVER, CO 80202

 Craig's biggest fundraiser of the year, the annual PUSH Gala, raises money to support Craig's programs and research.
-The 2019 PUSH raised $2 million!
+The 2020 PUSH raised a record-breaking $2 million!

 Proceeds from the PUSH dinner fund Craig's unique culture of care programs like Therapeutic Recreation, Adaptive Technology, Music Therapy, Community Reintegration and education programs – which are generally not covered by insurance.
 PUSH funds also support research, including ongoing studies and clinical trials aimed at improving outcomes, reducing long-term complications and enhancing quality of life for those affected by spinal cord and traumatic brain injury.